 10. What Is The Leadtime For A Grain Shed Build?

 Our project schedule is regularly updated, and we determine time frames on a job-by-job basis so the lead time for a new grain shed build does vary from project to project.
-However, currently the average lead time for a new grain shed build are approximately 5 – 7 months – and this has been consistent for the past year.
+However, currently the average lead time for a new grain shed build is approximately 4 months.

 If you are considering building a grain shed, we hope you have found these answers to the top 10 questions, useful!
 What questions have we missed?
 What else do you want to know about building a grain shed?
 Please don’t hesitate to get in touch with us if you have more questions about grain sheds, we’d love to help you!